iKWETA Safari Camp

 Optional excursions

 Approx. 2 hours.
 Morning or evening.
 Latest afternoon departure, around 15:30.
-Cost: KES 500 for 4 pax; KES 100 for each additional pax.
+Charges: inquire at Reception.
+“Sundowner” by arrangement (inquire at Reception).

-Scale up Gatwe (“Skull” Hill) and enjoy panoramic views of the entire Meru Conservation Area, including Meru National Park, the blue Nyambene Hills [Nyambene Forest and Water Tower], and parts of northern Kenya.
+Hike to Gatwe (“Skull” Hill) and enjoy panoramic views of the entire Meru Conservation Area, including Meru National Park, the blue Nyambene Hills [Nyambene Forest and Water Tower], and parts of northern Kenya.

 Drive through small-scale tea farm landscapes en route to Nyambene Forest and Water Tower and the dams of Tuuru Water Scheme.
-Visit Kiegoi Tea Factory (by arrangement) and other places of interest, including Maria Consolata Shrine at Mukululu Catholic Mission.
+Visit Kiegoi Tea Factory, one of Kenya’s “fair trade”** success stories (by arrangement), and other places of interest, including Maria Consolata Shrine at Mukululu Catholic Mission.

 Nyambene Forest and Water Tower is the source of water and livelihood for much of the population in the region of Mount Kenya East (large swathes of Meru, Tharaka-Nithi and Embu Counties).
 It is the source of the 14 permanent rivers and streams which crisscross Meru National Park thus making it one of the best watered national parks in Kenya.

 This excursion takes visitors on a rapid ascend – from around 800m at iKWETA Safari Camp, to around 2,500m – through small market centres and farmlands of scenic landscapes where some of the best quality tea in the world is grown for export.
-Kenya tea is one of the top foreign exchange earners, alongside tourism, horticulture and coffee.
-The growing of tea in this region by small-scale farmers has had a significant impact in uplifting the quality of livelihoods of the local people.

 Because “water is life”, the Nyambene Forest and Water Tower is central in the spiritual practices and governance systems of the Meru people.
 Protecting and conserving the forest and water tower is considered paramount for safeguarding the Meru territory itself – that is to maintaining its order, integrity, well-being, and sustainability.

-– are common exhortations to God among the Meru people preceding prayers for blessings, including for rain.
+These are common exhortations to God among the Meru people preceding prayers for blessings, including for rain.

 The Tuuru Water project, an endeavor of the Catholic Diocese of Meru and the local communities, distributes water over an area of 1,200 sq km of both high and low population densities.
 The aqueducts extend over 250 km and channel more than 36 million liters of water per day to more than a quarter million people and more than 60,000 large and small domestic animals.

-The Italian missionary, the late Brother Giuseppe Argesse, known as “Mukiri” by the local community (because he was a man of action and few words…), is credited with the success of the Tuuru Water Scheme, that is literally for “quenching the community’s thirst for pure drinking water”…
+“Mukiri” by the local community (because he was a man of action and few words…), is credited with the success of the Tuuru Water Scheme, that is literally for “quenching the community’s thirst for pure drinking water”…

 Brother Argesse arrived in Kenya in 1957, at the age of 23, and served for some 61 years until his death in September 2018 at the age of 84.
 He was honoured by the United Nations in 1999 with the prestigious Path to Peace award at a ceremony at UN headquarters in New York for the contribution “he made to the development of peace at an international level”.

-** ON THE CONCEPT OF “FAIR-TRADE” **
+**NOTE ON THE CONCEPT OF FAIR TRADE**

 The practice requires companies to pay sustainable prices (that is prices which must never fall lower than the market price).

-The practice of fair-trade also attempts to address the injustices of conventional trade, which traditionally discriminates against the poorest and weakest producers.
+The practice of fair trade also attempts to address the injustices of conventional trade, which traditionally discriminates against the poorest and weakest producers.

-The overriding concern about fair-trade is to enable the poorest and weakest producers improve their position and have more control over their lives.
+The overriding concern about fair trade is to enable the poorest and weakest producers improve their position and have more control over their lives.

 The Magado Crater [also known as “Igombe” among the Meru people] is situated at the north-eastern tip of the Nyambene range of hills.
 The lake at the bottom of the crater is a spectacular splendor of patches of colour – with dark purple, bright red and green being dominant.
 Parts of the lake evaporate to form soda salt crust.

-Like Mount Kenya and Nyambene Forest and Water Tower [see under excursion], Magado Crater is considered sacred and holy by the Meru people.
+Like Mount Kenya and Nyambene Forest and Water Tower [see under excursion], Magado Crater [Igombe] is considered sacred and holy by the Meru people.

-– are common exhortations among the Meru people preceding prayers for various blessings, including for rain.
+There are common exhortations among the Meru people preceding prayers for various blessings, including for rain.

 After the Mutuati market, there is steady descend overlooking largely arid and semi-arid spectacular landscapes of northern Kenya.